Your perfect match isn't who you think it is.

 Want to explore your specific type combination in more depth?
 Check out our detailed guides:

-Remember: The best relationship isn’t the one with no challenges.
-It’s the one where both partners use those challenges as catalysts for becoming their highest selves.
+The best relationship is not the one with no challenges.
+It is the one where both partners use those challenges as catalysts for growth.